 User mapping should be finalized before the start of the migration.

 Communication should be sent out to the users indicating the dates of the migration waves.

+Site owners must be identified for each site collection which needs to be migrated.

 Site owners for each wave should be informed and aligned to perform read only UAT testing post the migration.